irish02980/Secure-VLAN-Segmentation/README.md

 2) Enforce SSH for encryption.

 ### Design Philosophy: Minimalist Functional Design
 This project focuses on Depth over scale.
 Rather than building a complex topology with redundant devices, I utilized a minimalist architecture to demonstrate mastery of Inter-VLAN routing and Layer 3 security policies.
-This ensures that the technical focus remains on the precision of the configuration and the effectiveness of the security hardening."
+This ensures that the technical focus remains on the precision of the configuration and the effectiveness of the security hardening.

 ## Security Note:
 In a production environment, I would ensure that only the necessary sub-interfaces were brought up, following the Principle of Least Privilege to minimize the network's attack surface.